serif-health/takehome/DS_README.md

 1. **Payer Data Sample**: [Download](https://mrf.serifhealth.com/public/payer_extract_20250203.csv)
 2. **Hospital Data Sample**: [Download](https://mrf.serifhealth.com/public/hospital_extract_20250203.csv)

 Each data sample has its own unique schema, format, and content.
-Your goal is to analyze these samples and determine the best approach to integrate them into a unified schema.
+The hospital extract consisting of three hospitals' pricing data for three distinct medical billing codes.
+The payer extract has the same three billing codes, extracted from three of the largest (Cigna / Aetna / UHC) commercial payers' national PPO files, for the relevant hospitals.
+Your goal is to analyze these samples and determine the best approach to integrate their data into a unified schema.

 ## Expectations